- The Epinet final conference, 28-29 April 2015

-This website was originally published as an index to research at Cesagen into ICT-driven developments such as biometrics, ambient intelligence, personal health systems, assistive robotics, smart implants, biosensors, GIS-related applications, and more.
+This website is an index to research at Cesagen into ICT-driven developments such as biometrics, ambient intelligence, personal health systems, assistive robotics, smart implants, biosensors, GIS-related applications, and more.
 It now serves as an archive of Cesagen's research contributions and findings while working on these large collaborative projects, funded by the European Commission.

 The aims and objectives of the projects presented on this site were influenced at the time by ongoing research at Cesagen into the life sciences, however, guided by growing interest in the convergence of biotechnology, neuroscience, nano-scale engineering, robotics, computer and communications technology.
 The projects have investigated the ethical, legal and socio-economic implications of the new innovations.
 They have investigated public perceptions, end-user reflections and issues of horizon scanning, future planning, policy development and governance.